Skip to main content

 ProviderURL shapeAuth

-Built-in GiteaURL inside Fibe's Gitea hostAuto-provisioned per Player.
+Built-in GiteaURL inside Fibe's Gitea hostAuto-provisioned per Player — one built-in Git connection per account.
 No setup.

 GitHubhttps://github.com/owner/repo or ssh://…GitHub App installation, or per-Prop Personal Access Token.